Active case

 A Direct Filing Order for the master complaint and short form complaint were agreed on.
 This order allows the plaintiffs to skip filing in their home jurisdiction, and instead file directly in the MDL court to avoid delays.

-Short form complaint: February 28, 2023, was the deadline for the proposed short form complaint.
-A short form complaint is a simplified version of the master complaint that outlines the essential allegations and claims in the case.
+Short-form complaint: February 28, 2023, was the deadline for the proposed short-form complaint.
+A short-form complaint is a simplified version of the master complaint that outlines the essential allegations and claims in the case and to streamline the process for filing a lawsuit.

 Timeline set